yanjiang98/yanjiang98.github.io/_pages/about.md

 **Yan Jiang**, Xiaoyu Ji, Kai Wang, Chen Yan, Richard Mitev, Ahmad-Reza Sadeghi, Wenyuan Xu

-- In this paper, we study effective detection and protection mechanism for Common-Mode (CM) Signal injection attacks.
-In particular, we propose an active suppression device based on a three -phase common-mode inductor, which enables designers to effectively detect and filter out common-mode interference signals through this device.
+- In this paper, we study the effective detection and protection methods for common-mode (CM) signal injection attacks.
+In particular, we propose an active suppression device named "GhostBlocker" based on a three -phase common-mode inductor, which enables designers to effectively detect and filter out common-mode interference signals.
 </div>
 </div>